House show: Title changes

 Most major promotions try to develop their angles only during televised shows and will rarely book a major development (such as a title change) for house shows.
 House show title changes can occur both to gauge how fans would react to a certain outcome, and allow for outcomes that would appeal to local fans—such as Edge winning his first WWF Intercontinental Championship over Jeff Jarrett at a 1999 house show in Toronto.

 If there is a title change, the title usually changes back during the same show or at another show on the loop before another televised event, like several titles changes of the WWE Hardcore Championship or when Booker T and Chris Benoit traded the WCW World Television Championship back-and-forth on several house shows, with Booker (the official champion) always having the title back in time for Nitro.
-Edge similarly lost the aforementioned Intercontinental Championship to Jarrett at Fully Loaded the very next evening in Buffalo.
+Edge similarly lost the aforementioned Intercontinental Championship back to Jarrett at Fully Loaded the next evening in Buffalo.

 Even rarer is the top title of a promotion changing hands.
-This has occurred relatively few times, notable occurrences include Bret Hart] winning the then WWF Championship from Ric Flair in 1992 at a live event in saskatchewan and Diesel winning the then WWF Championship from Bob Backlund in 1994 at a live event in Madison Square Garden.
+This has occurred relatively few times, notable occurrences include Bret Hart winning the then-WWF Championship from Ric Flair in 1992 at a live event in Saskatchewan and Diesel winning the WWF Championship from Bob Backlund in 1994 at a live event in Madison Square Garden.

-There have also occasions when title changes occur but are not recognized by the promotion.
-Some notable house show title changes include an August 10, 1987 match where The Rougeau Brothers (Raymond and Jacques) went over the champion Hart Foundation (Bret Hart and Jim Neidhart) to take the WWF Tag Team championship in the Rougeau's home town of Montreal.
+There have also been occasions when title changes occur but are not recognized by the promotion.
+Some notable house show title changes include an August 10, 1987 match where The Rougeau Brothers (Raymond and Jacques) won over the champion Hart Foundation (Bret Hart and Jim Neidhart) to take the WWF Tag Team championship in the Rougeau's home town of Montreal.
 This change (and the eventual "decision reversal") was only ever mentioned during segments taped specifically for and shown in the Montreal market.

-Other example is when the Big Show lost the World Heavyweight Championship to Sheamus in 2012 during a SmackDown Live in Lisbon.

 A fictional house show can be used to explain a sudden vacation or change of a title caused due to backstage issues on television.
-For example, on October 3, 1999 edition of WCW Monday Nitro, the commentators stated that Psychosis had defeated Lenny Lane for the WCW Cruiserweight Championship on an unspecified house show (thereby giving the title to Psychosis), after WCW management was forced to drop Lane's gimmick that was perceived as offensive by the GLAAD.
+For example, on October 4, 1999 edition of WCW Monday Nitro, the commentators stated that Psychosis had defeated Lenny Lane for the WCW Cruiserweight Championship on an unspecified house show (thereby giving the title to Psychosis), after WCW management was forced to drop Lane's gimmick that was perceived as offensive by the GLAAD.